When is the right time to oppose a trademark application?

 For a flat fee schedule, see my firm’s fixed rates for TTAB proceedings.

-What if it’s too late to oppose?
+What if it’s too late to oppose a trademark application?

 If the 30-day publication period has passed, a party with standing and grounds may file a cancellation action after the mark is registered.

-What if it’s too early to oppose?
+What if it’s too early to oppose a mark?

 If a trademark application that has not yet been published, a third party with information on why the mark should not be registered may file an informal letter of protest with the USPTO [see TMEP 1715].
 The letter of protest must be electronically filed and provided with a mailing address to which the protest decision will be snail mailed.